hassamhassan/Fast-TODO/README.md

 # FastAPI-todo

-Before running the app assuming that **python 3.8.xx** is installed on development machine
+Before running the app assuming that **python 3.8.xx** is installed on development machine.
+And PostgreSQL is running on port 5432

 1. Create virtual enviroment with python3.8.xx
 ```shell